 - It corrosion-free.

-- They are lightweight, so easy and economical for transportation.
+- They are lightweight, easy, and economical for transportation.

 - They can be easily bent, join, and installed for plumbing.